-AND Factor restraints are These options aren't available if you selected Password in User must authenticate with.
+AND Possession factor constraints are These options aren't available if you selected Password, Any 1 factor type, or Any 1 factor type / IdP in User must authenticate with.
 Use these settings to specify possession factor characteristics.

 To identify how Okta Verify keys are stored for a device, view the

-secureHardwarePresentdevice attribute in the Admin Console, or use an Okta Expression Language (EL) expression to determine the value of
+secureHardwarePresentdevice attribute in the Admin Console.
+You can also use an Okta Expression Language (EL) expression to determine the value of

 device.profile.secureHardwarePresentview.
 If this value is true, secure hardware is used.